orbitalquark/textadept/docs/manual.md

 ##### Encoding

 Textadept has the ability to work with files encoded in one of many different encodings, but by default it only attempts to read UTF-8, ASCII, CP1252, and UTF-16 files, in that order.
-If you work with files that have other encodings, you will need to add them to [`io.encodings`][], Textadept's known encoding list, before attempting to open one.
+If you often work with files that have other encodings, you ought to add them to [`io.encodings`][], Textadept's known encoding list, before attempting to open one.
 For example, in your *~/.textadept/init.lua*:

 	io.encodings[#io.encodings + 1] = 'UTF-32'
 	table.insert(io.encodings, 3, 'Macintosh') -- before CP1252

-You can convert a buffer's encoding using the "Buffer > Encoding" menu or [`buffer:set_encoding()`][].
+If you open a file whose encoding was detected incorrectly, but you do not wish to alter `io.encodings`, you can try picking one of the encodings in the "Buffer > Encoding" menu, or you can use the [Lua Command Entry](#lua-command-entry) in conjunction with [`buffer:set_encoding()`][] to specify a different encoding.
+For example, if Textadept incorrectly detected a CP936 file as CP1252, running `set_encoding('CP936')` switches to CP936.

+Both the "Buffer > Encoding" menu and `buffer:set_encoding()` allow you to change a buffer's encoding in place.
+If the buffer's contents on disk would change, the buffer will be marked as having unsaved changes.
 You can extend the menu to include more encodings.
 For example, in your *~/.textadept/init.lua*:

 	local menu = textadept.menu.menubar['Buffer/Encoding']